You’ve heard it a hundred times: Americans aren’t saving enough for retirement.

 6. Automate Your Investments

 Once upon a time, only the wealthy had access to financial advisors.
 The rest of us had to figure out investing on our own, often with disastrous results.

 Those days have passed.
-Today you can use a robo-advisor to invest on your behalf, based on your age, goals, risk tolerance, and other personal characteristics.
-When you set up the account, you can review the investment choices to make sure you’re comfortable with them.
+Today you can use a robo-advisor to invest on your behalf, based on your age, savings goals, risk tolerance, and other personal characteristics.
+When you set up the brokerage account, you can review the investment choices to make sure you’re comfortable with them.